 The results were positive with ME/CFS patients on the drug scoring significantly higher (p<.005) on the Brief-A test.
-Interestingly, but perhaps not surprisingly, given the growing recognition that poor cognition effects more than the mind, the people on the drug also experienced significantly less fatigue and less pain.
+Interestingly, the people receiving the drug also experienced significantly less fatigue and less pain.
 The researchers stated…

 “the present study demonstrates that (Vyvanse) is safe and well tolerated among participants with both CFS and clinically signiﬁcant executive functioning deﬁcits.
 Although it does not appear to be curative, further studies should be undertaken to assess the rate of relapse following cessation of treatment.
 Observations in the clinic thus far suggest the beneﬁts are sustained only with ongoing treatment.”

 The finding that the drug improved cognition and resulted in less fatigue and pain was intriguing.
-Nobody knows exactly why a psychostimulant should be able to relieve pain but the theory is that improved cognition may be enhance a person’s ability to filter out pain sensations.
+Nobody knows exactly why a psychostimulant should be able to relieve pain, but one theory is that improved cognition may be able to enhance a person’s ability to filter out pain sensations.

 This idea that cognitive ‘weakness’ could result in pain signals being magnified or less well controlled, or on the flip side, that increasing one’s cognitive ‘strength’ could enhance one’s ability to reduce pain levels is appealing.
-Meditators, after all, have been shown to have a higher tolerance to pain probably because they are able to blunt the emotional response to pain, which turns on the fight/flight response, which in turn increases pain levels.
+Meditators, after all, have been shown to have a higher tolerance to pain probably because they’re able to blunt the emotional response to pain – which turns on the fight/flight response – which, in turn, increases pain levels.

 Executive Functioning and the Prefrontal Cortex

 The prefrontal cortex (PFC) could be a key player in this scenario.
-The PFC, which sits in the front, top region of the brain, has long been known as the source of high-level cognitive thought.
-The PFC, for instance, is supposed to tame the ‘cruder’, more automatic reactions of the fear center of the brain, the amygdala, and keep it from over-reacting.
-Amygdala activation is tied not just to fear and the activation of the fight/flight response but also playsrole in pain production.
+The PFC, which sits in the front top region of the brain, has long been known as the source of high-level cognitive thought.
+The PFC, for instance, is supposed to tame the ‘cruder’, more automatic reactions coming from the fear center of the brain, the amygdala, and keep it from over-reacting.
+Amygdala activation has been linked to fear, the activation of the fight/flight response and increased pain.

-Some evidence suggests the prefrontal cortex may not be working particularly well in chronic fatigue syndrome.
-If the PFC is too weak to control the amygdala then a drug that could strengthen PFS functioning could quiet down the amygdala and conceivably reduce pain and fatigue levels as well.
+Some evidence suggests the prefrontal cortex may not be working well in ME/CFS.
+If the PFC is too weak to control the amygdala, then a drug that strengthens PFC functioning could quiet down the amygdala and conceivably reduce pain and fatigue levels as well.

 Intriguingly, Vyvanse regulates both sympathetic nervous system (noradrenergic) and dopamine activity in the prefrontal cortex.
-Dopamine levels are typically low in ADD and ADHD (and ME/CFS?) and can effect not just concentration but interestingly enough, another issue in ME/CFS – muscle control and coordination.
+Dopamine levels are typically low in ADD and ADHD, and given the basal ganglia issues found, could be low in ME/CFS as well.
+Low dopamine levels could conceivably impair executive functioning as well as another major issue in ME/CFS – muscle control and coordination.
 Could Vyvanse’s effects on the prefrontal cortex be smoothing out an overheated and over-reactive system?

 This was a very small study – just 26 people, half of whom got the drug but hopefully we’ll get larger studies in the future.